irwinding/RFM-Segmentation-Project/OList_DSProject/README (1).txt

 EDA1&2 - 2 parts of Exploratory Data Analysis with some data visualisations RFM Segmentation - Using different clustering methods to segment customers Cold Start - An attempt to solve a cold start problem that is, what should we do to new customers if they do not have R, F and M data for us to work with?
+Radar Chart of RFM segments - A Radar Chart to help us visualise the clusters better